 Air integration calculates this using information about both the diver’s air consumption rate and the capacity of the air tank.
 These calculations are also adjusted in real-time.

-Since the information is constantly updated, the PDC can factor in how dive time changes when there are rough water conditions or at different depths.
+Since the information is constantly updated, the PDC can factor in how the time changes when there are rough water conditions or at different depths.
 For example, the air consumption rate might increase when there is a strong current.

 The nitrogen monitor is another safety precaution to avoid decompression sickness.
 By checking how much nitrogen is still in your system, you will know whether you have spent enough time at your decompression stop.

-Why You Should Use a Dive Computer
+Why You Should Use a Scuba Computer

 So why should you own a dive computer?
 They are great pieces of diving gear.
 They make your experience safer thanks to their accuracy and constant monitoring.